-According to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act,
+According to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act, qualified individuals with a disability shall not, by reason of such disability, be excluded from participation in or

 Principles

 The primary role of the graduates from the PharmD program of RUCOP is to function as registered pharmacists and to provide safe and effective patient care.
 Concern about patient safety is of utmost importance when selecting and training student pharmacists.
 Students admitted and enrolled in the PharmD program at RUCOP must be eligible to attain and maintain a license to practice as Pharmacy Interns during the program.
 Therefore, students admitted to the professional program leading to the PharmD degree are required to have a certain level of cognitive, behavioral and technical skills.
 These skills, as distinguished from academic standards, are referred to as Technical Standards stated below.